 Some patients with type 2 diabetes may also require insulin after initial treatment with diet, exercise and tablets.

-Human insulin lowers your blood sugar level after injection.
-Each of the following human insulins is available in Penfill®, a 3mL glass cartridge designed to be used with Novo Nordisk insulin delivery devices such as NovoPen®:
+Insulin lowers your blood sugar level after injection.
+Each of the following insulins is available in Penfill®, a 3 mL glass cartridge designed to be used with Novo Nordisk insulin delivery devices such as NovoPen®:

 Actrapid® is Neutral Insulin Injection, a fast-acting insulin.
 This means that it will start to lower your blood sugar level about half an hour after you inject it, and the effect will last for approximately 8 hours.
 Actrapid® is often used in combination with longer-acting insulin products.